Practice Areas

 Dr. Weil obtained advanced training and consultation from psychologists Drs.
 Linda Teri, Michele Karel and colleagues in the US Department of Veterans Affairs to implement the STAR-VA evidence-based interdisciplinary program for persons with dementia and staff training in assisted living residences for the VA (STAR-VA).
 As the Behavioral Coordinator & Psychologist in the community living center, Dr. Weil positively impacted patients and families affected by dementia.
 She coordinated implementation of STAR-VA and interdisciplinary staff training in behavioral interventions for managing challenging behaviors in VA Community Living Center residents with dementia to improve their interactions, quality of life and care received.

-Dr. Weil offers advanced training for families, caregivers, and health care staff to implement evidenced-based behavioral and psychosocial strategies to manage difficult symptoms in patients with dementia.
-Learn more about Living Well With Dementia (PDF).
+To learn more about behavioral and psychosocial strategies to manage difficult symptoms in patients with dementia, visit this link Living Well With Dementia (PDF).

 Palliative & Hospice